Smitten27/Fake-News-Detection/README.md

 1. Explore and analyze the Fake News dataset.

 2. Build a classifier that can distinguish Fake news with as much accuracy as possible.

+Here's how the dataset looks like :

+id	title	author	text	label
+0	0	House Dem Aide: We Didn’t Even See Comey’s Let...
+Darrell Lucus	House Dem Aide: We Didn’t Even See Comey’s Let...
+1 1	1	FLYNN: Hillary Clinton, Big Woman on Campus - ...
+Daniel J. Flynn	Ever get the feeling your life circles the rou...
+0 2	2	Why the Truth Might Get You Fired	Consortiumnews.com	Why the Truth Might Get You Fired October 29, ...
+1 3	3	15 Civilians Killed In Single US Airstrike Hav...
+Jessica Purkiss	Videos 15 Civilians Killed In Single US Airstr...
+1 4	4	Iranian woman jailed for fictional unpublished...
+Howard Portnoy	Print \nAn Iranian woman has been sentenced to...
+1